⁕⁕⁕

 The Detailed Curriculum

-The live Zoom-based course runs for six weeks, founded by graduates of the Harvard Business School, taught live by a faculty of experienced executives (and your fellow students).
+The live Zoom-based course runs for seven weeks, founded by graduates of the Harvard Business School, taught live by a faculty of experienced executives (and your fellow students).

 WBRG can be experienced as a summer program directly through WBRG, (sign up via this website), a high school/nonprofit partner program, or through LPL Financial, one of our sponsors.